Maeve Boland, Director of Geoscience Policy

 Leila provides technical support and strategic planning input for the Geoscience Policy and Critical Issues programs.She works on website design, production, and maintenance; web analytics; video editing; webinar production; and grant writing.
 Leila also works with AGI's Workforce, Information Services, and Education programs, and promotes the cross-pollination of ideas and initiatives between these programs.

 Leila earned her Ph.D. in Physical Geography from the University of Wisconsin-Madison, specializing in palynology and Quaternary paleoclimate reconstructions.
 She also holds a Master of Science degree in Geophysical Sciences from the University of Chicago, a Certificate of Advanced Study in Geographic Information Systems from the University of Denver, and a Bachelor of Science & Arts in Mathematics and Spanish from Regis University.
 Leila has experience working as a research analyst across industry sectors.

 Abby Ackerman, Policy Intern

-Jeremiah actively works with federal agencies and congress to represent the geoscience community and promote sound public policy in Washington, D.C.
-He also manages the Geoscience Policy program’s social media presence and writes policy updates, and produces other materials for geoscientists’ use when engaging with federal policy.
+Abby actively works with federal agencies and Congress to represent the geoscience community and promote sound public policy in Washington, D.C.
+She also manages the Geoscience Policy program’s social media presence, writes policy updates, and produces other materials for geoscientists’ use when engaging with federal policy.

 Abby recently graduated with a Bachelor of Arts in Geology from Bryn Mawr College.
 While at Bryn Mawr, she studied coal-related acid mine drainage (AMD) in Pennsylvania, which introduced her to the important role geoscience should play in informing policy.